A tableau formula for eta polynomials: Introduction

-The first goal of the present paper is to combine the above theory with the raising operator approach to tableau formulas developed in \cite{T}.
+The first goal of this article is to combine the above algebraic and combinatorial theory with the raising operator approach to tableau formulas developed in \cite{T1}.
+The constructions here are analogous to the type C case studied in op.\ cit., but we take the opportunity to clarify and simplify some of the earlier proofs, when treating the corresponding results (especially Theorem \ref{mirrorW} and Theorem \ref{abprop}).

 Our main theorem (Theorem \ref{Htableauxthm}) is a formula for the eta polynomial $H_\la(x\,;y)$, which writes it as a sum of monomials $(xy)^U$ over certain fillings $U$ of the Young diagram of $\la$ called {\em typed $k'$-bitableaux}.
-The analysis turns out to be rather subtle, since a direct combination of the results of \cite{BKT3} and \cite{T} does not lead to {\em positive} formulas.
+The analysis turns out to be rather subtle, since a direct synthesis of the results of \cite{BKT3} and \cite{T1} does not lead to {\em positive} formulas (compare with \cite[Prop.\ 5.4]{BKT3}).
+We obtain the key reduction formula for $H_\la$ (Theorem \ref{reductthmH}) by combining the reduction formulas for $\wh{H}_\la$ and $\wt{H}_\la$, which are polynomial constituents of $H_\la$.
+It is not a priori clear that such an approach will work; the resulting story is the main innovation of this paper.

-We call an element $w$ of $\wt{W}_n$ {\em skew} if there exists a $w'\in\wt{W}_n$ and a $k$-Grassmannian element $w_\la$ such that $ww'=w_\la$ and $\ell(w)+\ell(w')=|\la|$.
+We call an element $w$ of $\wt{W}_{n+1}$ {\em skew} if there exists a $w'\in\wt{W}_{n+1}$ and a $k$-Grassmannian element $w_\la$ such that $ww'=w_\la$ and $\ell(w)+\ell(w')=|\la|$.
 The skew elements of the symmetric group are precisely the $321$-avoiding permutations or fully commutative elements, which were introduced in \cite{BJS} and explored further in \cite{Ste1, Ste2}.
 In the other classical Lie types, although every fully commutative element is skew, the converse is false.
-The skew elements of the the hyperoctahedral group were studied in \cite{T}, and we extend this theory here to $\wt{W}_n$.
+The skew elements of the the hyperoctahedral group were studied in \cite{T1}, and we extend this theory here to $\wt{W}_{n+1}$.

-Let $\la$ and $\mu$ typed $k$-strict partitions such that the diagram of $\mu$ is contained in the diagram of $\la$.
+Let $\la$ and $\mu$ be typed $k$-strict partitions such that the diagram of $\mu$ is contained in the diagram of $\la$.
 Our approach leads naturally to the definition of certain symmetric functions $E_{\la/\mu}(x)$, given as a sum of monomials $x^T$ corresponding to {\em typed $k'$-tableaux} $T$ on the skew shape $\la/\mu$.
-We find that the function $E_{\la/\mu}(x)$, when non-zero, is equal to a type D Stanley symmetric function $E_w(x)$ indexed by a skew element $w$ in $\wt{W}_n$.
-As in \cite{BJS} and \cite{T}, there is an explicit bijection between the standard typed $k'$-tableaux on the skew shape $\la/\mu$ and the reduced words for a corresponding skew element $w\in \wt{W}_n$.
+We find that the function $E_{\la/\mu}(x)$, when non-zero, is equal to a type D Stanley symmetric function $E_w(x)$ indexed by a skew element $w$ in $\wt{W}_{n+1}$.
+As in \cite{BJS} and \cite{T1}, there is an explicit bijection between the standard typed $k'$-tableaux on the skew shape $\la/\mu$ and the reduced words for a corresponding skew element $w\in \wt{W}_{n+1}$.